 Faculty with terminal degree

-Behavioral science is the scientific study of society and social relationships through observation and multiple scientific methods.
+Behavioral Science is a social science that focuses on society, human social behavior, patterns of social relationships, social interaction, and aspects of culture associated with everyday life.
 While behavioral science majors traditionally apply their skills in social work, counseling and human services, there is also a high demand for the same skills in other career fields like business and criminal justice.
 A behavioral science degree explores human behavior and social interaction, which is a crucial part of many different jobs and can help you further your career no matter what field you ultimately decide to pursue.

 With a degree in behavioral science, you might choose one of two paths after graduation: neural decision science or social communication science.
 Neural decision science includes cognitive theory, social psychology, management science and other studies that determine how the brain works.
 The social communication discipline includes organizational behavior, anthropology and studies of social networks; basically, the study of how humans interact with each other.
 Whatever type of behavioral science you’re interested in, Concordia University, Nebraska can help give you the knowledge and skills you need to find a career after graduation or continue on in graduate or professional school to further hone your expertise in the field of behavioral science.